Daycare Essentials Checklist: What to Pack for Daycare

 12. Daycare Bag

-Our daycare provided a cubby area with a plastic box that we could leave all our daughter’s belongings in.
+Our daycare provided a cubby area with a plastic box in which we could leave all our daughter’s belongings.

 If your daycare doesn’t provide this, you can bring a large reusable shopping bag or beach bag.

-I would check the area it will be stored in advance to ensure it fits.
+I recommend checking the storage area in advance to ensure it fits properly.

 13. Special Item

-When your little one goes to daycare for the first time, it’s helpful to bring a comfort item from home.
+When your little one goes to daycare for the first time, bringing a comfort item from home is helpful.

-If your little one needs to hold onto a special item to nap, definitely don’t forget to bring that to the daycare as well!
+If your little one needs to hold onto a particular item to nap, remember to bring that to the daycare as well!

 14. Family photo